-When telephoning you could be connected to the answer machine as our counsellors may be with clients.
-If you choose to leave your name and a telephone number where you can be reached, please be assured we will return your call within twenty-four hours.
+When telephoning you could be connected to the answer machine as Suzanne may be with clients.
+If you choose to leave your name and a telephone number where you can be reached, please be assured Suzanne will return your call within twenty-four hours.
 Sometimes there can be interference on the line so please speak clearly and repeat your telephone number twice.
-If you prefer not to leave a message, we can also be contacted via the Facebook
+If you prefer not to leave a message, Suzanne can also be contacted via the Facebook

-If you decide counselling is right for you, we aim to see you within two weeks of your initial contact subject to availability.
+Suzanne aims to see you within two weeks of your initial contact subject to availability.

 A counsellor offers you an understanding as you explore your thoughts, feelings and emotions.
 A counsellor helps you to discover your own answers so you can become clearer about the best way to move forward and create positive change.
 A counsellor is alongside you in your journey and supports you in the choices you make and helps you strengthen your ability to find solutions to your difficulties.